Eilidh Adams: Club career

+On 10 July 2026, it was announced that Adams had moved to Women's Super League 2 club Ipswich Town on a two-year contract.

 International career

 Adams featured for Scotland at Schoolgirl, under-15, under-16, under-17 and under-19 youth levels.
 In 2023 and 2024 she was selected for the under-23 team, which plays only friendly matches.

 She received her first call-up to the senior Scotland squad in February 2025, making her debut as a substitute in a 1–0 2025 UEFA Women's Nations League defeat away to Austria.